adisupport/jspider-notes/docs/Java/Core Java/Fundamental of Java.md

 ![Keywords of Java](https://i0.wp.com/techvidvan.com/tutorials/wp-content/uploads/sites/2/2020/06/List-of-Java-Keywords.jpg?resize=520%2C306&ssl=1)

 Keywords are basically a collection of predefine words where every keywords is unique(different) from one another.

 Without keywords we can't write any java program.
-keywords will help us building java programs also they help us in providing the program structure.
+Keywords will help us building java programs also they help us in providing the program structure.

 Java supports single purpose keyword as well as multiple purpose keywords.

 All the keywords in java has to be in lower case.
 ## Syntax and Structure of java programs

 Java is class based programing language.